Skip to next element

 It is a common misconception that because e-cigarettes produce "water vapor," they cannot set off alarms.
 First, it is important to clarify that e-liquid does not turn into water vapor.
 It creates an aerosol—a suspension of fine liquid particles, flavoring, and nicotine in a base of Propylene Glycol (PG) and Vegetable Glycerin (VG).

 Smoke is the result of combustion and consists of solid ash, carbon, and tar.
 Vapor is a liquid-based mist.
 However, to a smoke detector, the physical difference between a solid particle and a liquid droplet is often irrelevant.
 Both types of particles can block an electric current or scatter a beam of light.
-If the density of the vapor in the sensor chamber reaches a certain level, the alarm will treat it as a threat.
+Scientific research, such as the study "Indoor E-cigarette Use Can Set Off Smoke Detectors," has confirmed that the concentration of these aerosol droplets can reliably trip sensors if they reach the detection chamber.

 Variables That Increase the Risk